 YOUR DUMP CONTROLLER OR SSR OR STANDARD RELAY MUST BE SIZED ACCORDING TO THE SIZE OF THE DUMP LOAD AND NOT THE MAXIMUM AMOUNT OF POWER THAT WILL NEED TO BE DUMPED!

 When the dump load is turned on (even if it is only a fraction of a second) it is consuming the full rating of the dump load.
 It has nothing to do with the charging capacity of the solar modules, wind turbine or water turbine.
 Please keep this in mind when sizing the dump controller or relay, wiring and over-current protection such as fuses or circuit breakers.

 You have a 500 watt water turbine and a 1000 watt dump load and you are operating a 24 volt system.
 The likely dump voltage is going to be about 30 volts.
 If we divide 1000 watts (dump load) by 30 volts we get a result of 33 amps.
 When the dump load is turned on it will consume 33 amps.

 Even though our turbine can only produce 500 watts or 17 amps and the most we will ever need to dump is 17 amps we MUST size or dump controller or relays at the amperage of the dump load, 33 amps in our example.

 When the batteries are full, the dump controller will use PWM to dump the 17 amps but it can only do this by turning the dump load full on and full off.
-It would be on roughly 50% of the time and off 50% of the time.
+For this example it would be on roughly 50% of the time and off 50% of the time.
 Something like the Tristar 45 would be perfect for this example.